 “What we sell, we grow, make and produce ourselves.”

 I think this is one of the best things about buying from vendors at Farmers’ Markets.
-You’re buying direct from the source and the produce is as fresh as it could be, picked that morning in most cases.
+You’re buying directly from the source and the produce is as fresh as it could be, picked that morning in most cases.
 As the growing season unfolds, the abundance will increase.
-The Iron Bridge market is a perfect stop for travellers looking for quality local products, as well as some learn some history of the area.
+The Iron Bridge market is a perfect stop for travellers looking for quality local products, as well as some, learn some history of the area.
 To learn more about the site, click here.

 Carl mentioned that if anyone is interested in becoming a vendor, the market can accommodate from one week to the whole season.

-For more information, contact Carl Trivers: 705 843-2486
+For more information, contact Carl Trivers: (705) 843-2486

 Iron Bridge Farmers’ Market

-1 James St. & Hwy 17 at the Iron Bridge Historical Museum
+1 James Street & Hwy 17 at the Iron Bridge Historical Museum, Municipality of Huron Shores

-End of June – End of September
+End of June to the End of September

 Sowerby

 A little farther down the highway heading West, is what is commonly known as the Sowerby Farmers’ Market located at the Cordukes/Weber Historical 12-sided barn.
 Which is just off the north side of the highway on Basswood Lake Road.
 The barn itself is an amazing attraction as well as an event venue for weddings, concerts, dinners and more.
 It was dismantled and moved to Sowerby and lovingly restored a few years ago.
 It’s one of only three, 12-sided barns in Canada.
 The lower level of the barn is where you’ll find the farmers’ market vendors set up.
-Each Saturday from the beginning of June to Thanksgiving in October, from 9 AM – 2 PM.
+Each Saturday from the beginning of June to Thanksgiving in October, from 9 am to 2 pm.

 I talked with Will Samis, a representative of the market who said that “the market has really become a community centre, where neighbours meet.
 People from the lakes in the area like Big Basswood and Bright Lakes, have embraced the barn and use it for their events too.”